The best cheap mattress toppers under $50 in 2023

 The Serta Comfort Zone Memory Foam Mattress Topper is quite thin at only 1.5 inches, but if you only need to makes the slightest change to your current bed, then it should be perfect for that.
 Rather than being flat, this budget topper has a textured surface that might look a little odd under your sheet, but is designed to move where you do, while providing pressure relief to the joints and muscles that need it most.

-Meanwhile, if you're prone to waking up in a sweat, the Serta mattress topper is made from a breathable memory foam that's designed to maintain just the right temperature while you sleep (even the best memory foam mattress toppers can occasionally trap body heat, but cheaper models are typically worse for this).
+Meanwhile, if you're prone to waking up in a sweat, the Serta mattress topper is made from a breathable memory foam that's designed to maintain just the right temperature while you sleep (budget memory foam can have a habit of clinging on to body heat).
 It also helps that it's not as thick as other foam toppers on this list, so there's less likelihood of heat being trapped.

 Also note that warranty terms here are unclear, but Serta is one of the most trusted names in the sleep business.
-You can be sure you're getting a well-made product at a reasonable price.
+Which makes it more likely you'll be getting a well-made product at a reasonable price.

 Easeland Pillow Top Mattress Pad